2023 Dnipro residential building airstrike

 On 14 January 2023 at about 3:30 p.m., a Russian Kh-22 missile struck a nine-story residential building in Dnipro, Ukraine, on Naberezhna Peremohy St, 118, Sobornyi District in the right-bank part of the city, destroying one entrance and 236 apartments.
 On 19 January the official casualty rate was stated as 46 people killed (including 6 children) and 80 injured (12 in critical condition) and 11 people reported missing.
 14 children were reported injured, and 39 inhabitants were rescued.
 The destruction left about 400 people homeless.
 The strike was part of months-long campaign of Russian strikes on Ukrainian civilians and civilian infrastructure that also had hit Dnipro.

-This strike became the most destructive Russian attack on a residential building in Ukraine in the last six months.
-A three-day period of mourning was declared in Dnipro.
+This strike was the deadliest Russian attack on a residential building in Ukraine in the previous six months. three days of mourning was declared in Dnipro.

 Timeline

 A local air alert began at 2:00 p.m.
 Ukrainian Air Defence Forces claimed it shot down 6 of 8 missiles over Dnipropetrovsk Oblast.
 An explosion was heard at approximately 3:41 p.m., when a Kh-22 missile hit a multi-storey building at Naberezhna Peremohy St, 118, Sobornyi District, Dnipro.
 At the moment, Ukraine does not have air defense systems to intercept such Kh-22 missiles.
 From the start of the February 2022 Russian invasion of Ukraine (already) 210 rockets of this type had been fired on Ukraine with none being shot down by air defenses.

-Initially it was reported that the attack had killed 20 people (including a 15-year-old girl) and injured 73 (including 14 children; the youngest three years old; a 9-year-old girl was reported to be in serious condition).
+Initially, it was reported that the attack had killed 20 people (including a 15-year-old girl) and injured 73 (including 14 children; the youngest three years old; a 9-year-old girl was reported to be in serious condition).
 Nothing was known about the fate of another 26 people.
 A 23-year old woman, who was in a state of shock in the bathroom on the seventh floor, survived the attack but lost her parents.

-On 15 January the State Emergency Service of Ukraine reported that 23 people had been killed by a Russian missile strike on the building.
+On 15 January the State Emergency Service of Ukraine reported that a Russian missile strike on the building had killed 23 people.
 By 1:15 p.m. (the next day) 43 reports of missing persons had been received, 72 people sustained injuries, including 13 children, and 39 were rescued.
 In the afternoon of 15 January Ukrainian President Volodymyr Zelenskyy on Telegram expressed his condolences to the families of 25 people who were killed in the attack.
 In the morning of 16 January Governor of Dnipropetrovsk Oblast Valentyn Reznichenko updated the death toll to 35 people, including two children.
 39 people had been rescued and 75 wounded, 14 of these being children.
-35 residents of the building continued to be missing.
+35 building residents continued to be missing.
 The destruction of the building left about 400 people homeless.
 236 apartments were destroyed.
 The search and rescue operation was called off on Tuesday 17, when the death toll stood at 44 including five children.
 79 people had been injured and 39 rescued.

-Among the victims was Mykhailo Korenovsky the head coach of Ukraine's national boxing team from Dnipropetrovsk Oblast.
+Among the victims was Mykhailo Korenovsky, the head coach of Dnipropetrovsk Oblast boxing team.